 Don’t forget to make your floors lighter.
 You can do this with paint, rugs or tiles.
 It will instantly give your room a lift.
-Dark wooden floors??
-Consider painting or stenciling them.
+If you have dark wooden floors, consider painting or stenciling them.

-A bright room feels more spacious, so make sure your room gets illuminated in both corners and awkward places but also when natural light is over for the day.
-Thinking about adding soft lighting in strategic areas helps of course to brighten up the room, but soft light also has a good impact on your mood.
-By installing dimmer switches you will get control over our light source – so don’t be afraid that you cannot get your cozy moments.
+A bright room feels more spacious, so make sure your room is illuminated in dark corners, expecially when the daylight hours end.
+Soft lighting in strategic areas helps to brighten up a room, and it may also have a positive impact on your mood.
+By installing dimmer switches you get fully customize the brightness level.

-Always add light -or neutral colored furniture, artwork, towels, bedlinen, cushions and rugs to balance out your look.
-Add wall art and art work to compliment your look.
+Add light or neutral colored furniture, art, towels, bedlinen, cushions and rugs to balance out your look.
 Use shiny hardware where ever it is possible.
 Remove things that are absorbing too much light.
 Dark curtains, dark furniture and dark floors will all absorb a lot of natural light.
-Add lots of mirrors.
+Add mirrors!

-The basement can be a chapter for it selves – and getting natural light downstairs can give a lot of people grey hair.
-But don’t worry – a dark basement can be lit up just like any other dark room, it just require some extra thought – and work.
-When remodeling your basement, start by making a plan to make sure you get that desirable natural light downstairs.
+Getting natural light downstairs can be tough.
+But don’t worry – a dark basement can be lit up just like any other dark room.
+It just require some extra thought – and work.
+When remodeling your basement, start by making a plan to make sure you get that natural light downstairs.

 Blinds are an excellent way to control the lighting in your home.
-Blind Installation and Repair is ready make any repairs beyond the DIY variety, as well as provide support for installation and adjustments to your blinds.
+Blind Installation and Repair is ready make repairs, as well as provide support for installation and adjustments to your blinds.
 Contact the experts at Blind Installation and Repair.
 We’d be happy to help!